Adhamkhaled12/Task-Management/README.md

      - your-email-password: Replace this with your Gmail password or the app password you generated.

 3. **Ensure that you have installed the necessary packages:**

-   - Create a new file named .env in the root directory of your project.

    ```bash
    npm install dotenv mongoose jsonwebtoken bcryptjs nodemailer express async-handler